AckerlyXu/heima/articles/redis-cache/cache-how-to-premium-vnet.md

 In addition to the IP addresses used by the Azure VNET infrastructure, each Redis instance in the subnet uses two IP addresses per shard and one additional IP address for the load balancer.
 A non-clustered cache is considered to have one shard.

-### <a name="do-all-cache-features-work-when-hosting-a-cache-in-a-vnet"></a> Do all cache features work when hosting a cache in a VNET?
+### Do all cache features work when hosting a cache in a VNET?
 When your cache is part of a VNET, only clients in the VNET can access the cache.
 As a result, the following cache management features don't work at this time.

 * Redis Console - Because Redis Console runs in your local browser, which is outside the VNET, it can't connect to your cache.